martink635/Roleable/README.md

 # Roleable

-Simple role management for Laravel by Model class and ID.
+Simple role management for Laravel by Model class and ID for Laravel 5.1

+For Laravel 5.0 use the 1.0 branch.
+For laravel 4 use the 0.9 branch.

 ## Install